deadroxy/valetbike/README.md

   `CREATE DATABASE valetbike_development;`\
   `CREATE DATABASE valetbike_testing;`\
 4. `rake db:migrate`
-If you are having errors with migration, comment out line 8 and 9 on the /db/migrate/20230411001602_create_rentals.rb
+If you are having errors with migration
 6. Open the application in an IDE or text editor.
 In the Slurp files, replace the file paths with the path on your own machine.
 7. Rails slurp:stations
 8. Rails slurp2:bikes